mehulsachdeva/atlys-ui/README.md

   - On the initial load, a set of predefined mock users is saved to local storage.
   - During login, user credentials are validated against the stored list.
   - New registrations are appended to the local storage user list.

 - **User Sessions**:
-  - A session is established by storing user information in local storage upon successful login.
+  - A session is established by storing the user information in local storage upon successful login.
-  - Logging out clears the session and redirects the users to the login page.
+  - Logging out clears the session.

 ### Mock Credentials